Our Services

 Structure of Organisation

 The Tourism Act, 2011, Act 817 provides for the establishment of a Governing Board with the responsibility of ensuring the effective implementation of the functions of the Authority.
 The Authority currently has an eleven-member Governing Board.
 Administratively, the GTA is headed by the Chief Executive Officer who reports directly to the Governing Board.
 The Chief Executive Officer is responsible for the daily operational management, service delivery and strategic issues of the organization.
-The GTA has two main Divisions (Operations and General Services) headed by two Deputy Chief Executives who assist the CEO.
-The Operational division has 6 Directors (Marketing, Standards and Quality Control, Research, Monitoring & Evaluation, Product Development and Conventions’ Bureau).
-The General Services Division has (4) Directors (Administration, Human Resource, Finance and Corporate Affairs).
+The GTA has two main Divisions (Operations and General Services) headed by two Deputy Chief Executives who assist the CEO who supervise departments directors and the 11 operational regions.

 Our Brands